Axway/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/managing_identity_provider_configuration/role_assignments.md

 The _Role Assignments_ section defines:

-* **Default Org Roles** - The _Default Org Roles_ section defines the org-level role a new user is assigned when they log in to the platform for the first time for the configured IdP.
+* **Default Org Roles** - The _Default Org Roles_ section defines the org-level role a new user is assigned when they sign in to the platform for the first time for the configured IdP.
 The default is the **Developer** role.
-* **Default Teams** - The _Default Teams_ section defines any default teams a new user is assigned, and the roles they are given in the team or teams (if any) when they log in to the platform for the first time for the configured IdP.
+* **Default Teams** - The _Default Teams_ section defines any default teams a new user is assigned, and the roles they are given in the team or teams (if any) when they sign in to the platform for the first time for the configured IdP.
 The default is the org's **Default** team with the **Developer** role.

 ## IdP managed role and team assignments